kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 or device combinations.
 - It results in resource thrashing as the scheduler retries the same failing combination.

+### Inverted naming: `mutualExclusionGroups`

+An alternative API would invert the semantics: instead of declaring which groups a device *belongs to* (co-allocation predicate), declare which groups a device is *incompatible with* (exclusion predicate).
+Two devices would then be co-allocatable if and only if the intersection of their exclusion sets and their own group memberships is empty.

+The inverted model is arguably more intuitive for the motivating case — a MIG device "excludes MPS," full stop — and does not require drivers to list each peer group in their own entry (as Example 4 does, where `foo` devices must include `bar` in their group list).
+It was rejected because:

+- The co-allocation framing composes naturally with the existing DRA model, where counter-set membership already expresses "can share resources."
+A group is a finer-grained membership within the same model.
+- Exclusion semantics require two fields to express the same information (the groups you *are* in, and the groups you *exclude*), or a global registry of group names.
+Membership-only is simpler.
+- Symmetry is easier to validate: a driver that forgets to include `foo` in a `bar` device's groups produces a diagnosable allocation failure, rather than silent incorrect behavior under exclusion semantics.

 ## Infrastructure Needed (Optional)